InHouseQueue/InHouseQueue/README.md

 # Discord Bot Token
 TOKEN=

-# Roles for League of Legends
+# Emoji ID's for Roles in League of Legends
 # Example <:MID:1066065288862380033>
 # To get this, In discord Enter the emoji and add \ to the start of it.
 Then press enter.
 TOP=""